When a chance to travel almost anywhere in world landed on her lap, Maretta Delacruz didn’t hesitate to choose Taiwan.

 ‘I thought an experience in Taiwan will definitely provide me with a perspective change that will re-energize me creatively, and provide me with a learning experience that I can take back and share with my team’, she adds.

-Wanting to see the production of world-class teas from farm to cup, and eager to find inspiration in Taipei’s year-long status as the 2016 World Design Capital, Maretta contacted Life of Taiwan, who quickly assembled a customized tour.
+Wanting to see the production of world-class teas from farm to cup, and eager to find inspiration in Taipei’s year-long status as the 2016 World Design Capital, Maretta contacted Life of Taiwan, who quickly assembled a customised tour.

-‘Trying to pack all of Taiwan’s highlights into a relatively short trip wasn’t easy, but we managed to organize a bespoke tour with the assistance of food author/gourmet guide Muchin Lee’, says Mark Sinclair, Life of Taiwan’s founder.
+‘Trying to pack all of Taiwan’s highlights into a relatively short trip wasn’t easy, but we managed to organize a bespoke tour with the assistance of food author/gourmet guide Muchin Lee’, says Mark Pemberton, Life of Taiwan’s founder.

 For Maretta, highlights included ‘a uniquely Taiwanese cooking session with a renowned private chef, and visits to several top-notch restaurants from Beitou to Puli to Tainan, tea-bars/tea-houses, cafes displaying all of Taiwan’s love for great food and drink’.